 In FY-17, commercial growth continued to be strong, even though the number of permits was down.
 Many of the permits issued in FY-17 were larger projects such as UPS.
-The Building Inspection's Division anticipates issuing approximately 45 permits in FY-18.
-Current permits are mostly hotels, strip centers, and office complexes.
+Forty-three commercial permits were issued in FY-18.
+Current permits are mostly hotels, convenience stores, office buildings, retail stores, and restaurants.

-Table 3 and Figure 5 summarize the impact fees collected from FY-14 thru the first half of FY-18 for residential and commercial building permits.
-There has been a significant increase in the amount of impact fees collected during this time period due to the construction that occurred in single-family residential, multi-family residential and commercial developments.
+Table 3 and Figure 5 summarize the impact fees collected from FY-14 through FY-18 for residential and commercial building permits.
+There has been a significant increase in the amount of impact fees collected during this time due to the construction in single-family residential, multi-family residential and commercial developments.